matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Image translation is the task of transferring styles and characteristics from one image domain to another.
 This technique can be extended to other image-to-image learning operations, such as image enhancement, image colorization, defect generation, and medical image analysis.

-All inputs images, outputs are translated RGB images.
+All inputs are images, outputs are translated RGB images.
 This example workflow shows how a semantic segmentation map input translates to a synthetic image via a pretrained model (Pix2PixHD):

 ![](Images/generativeimage.png)